 Perfect for beginners, serrated scissors (or micro serrated scissors) include one blade with serrations to grip the hair and create a straight cut, though they cannot be used for slice cutting or chopping.
 Convex edge scissors are the sharpest and smoothest cutting blades and are perfect for slice cutting and chopping in.

-Thinning scissors have one full blade and one ‘toothed’ blade that looks like a comb.
+Hairdressing thinning scissors have one full blade and one ‘toothed’ blade that looks like a comb.
 These are usually used to reduce the bulk in thick hair, create texture and produce a softer effect, rather than a straight or blunt edge.

 Holding the scissors to create cuts